 World Tree in China

-The Chinese also have stories of a World Tree, which connects the three realms of the heavens, Earth, and the underworld.
+The Chinese also have stories of a World Tree that connects the three realms of heaven, Earth, and the underworld.
 As in Native American stories, the Chinese World Tree serves as a bridge that gods and shamans use to travel between the worlds.
-In addition, the World Tree in Chinese culture provides equilibrium, balancing universal forces.
+In addition, the World Tree in Chinese culture provides equilibrium, balancing universal forces.11

 World Tree in Hinduism and the Baháʼí Faith